NOTICE: This opinion is subject to

 resources.
 Section 1333(a)(2)(A) makes the civil and criminal laws

-of each adjacent State applicable to “that portion of the
+of each adjacent State applicable to “that portion of the subsoil

-the area of the State if its boundaries were extended seaward to
+area of the State if its boundaries were extended seaward to the

-workers’ compensation benefits available for the
+benefits available for the “disability or death of an employee

-occurring as the result of operations conducted on the outer
+resulting from any injury occurring as the result of operations

-Continental Shelf ” for the purpose of extracting its
+conducted on the outer Continental Shelf ” for the purpose of

-natural resources.
+extracting its natural resources.

 The question before us is the scope of coverage

 under §1333(b).
-The parties agree that §1333(b) covers
+The parties agree that §1333(b) covers employees,

-operations conducted on the outer Continental Shelf” in
+on the outer Continental Shelf” in §1333(b).

 The Courts of Appeals have offered competing